goetzrobin/we-still-alive-netlify/src/pages/index.md

   side: "Objective "
   heading: >-
-    We Still Alive is a place that shares a content of actuality of sometime never-questioned subjects let lay into superficiality and gives a scientific approach to that to try to answer them.
+    We Still Alive is a place that shares a content of actuality of sometime questioned subjects let lay though into superficiality and gives a scientific approach to that to try to answer them.

     It is a place for me useful to overcome the difficulties of studying material not yet enjoyed and fun.